- About Us

-The University City KIZ provides tax credits to early-stage tech and life sciences companies.
-With a pool of up to $15 million in tax credits available to eligible companies annually, the KIZ tax credit program significantly contributes to the ability of young KIZ companies to transition through the stages of growth.
-To date, almost $8 million in KIZ Tax Credits have been awarded to 48 University City KIZ companies since 2006.
+The University City KIZ offers tax credits to early-stage tech and life sciences companies from a statewide pool of up to $15 million annually.
+Thanks to the KIZ program, young companies are reinvesting in the people and ideas that are putting Philadelphia on the map as an innovation leader.
+Almost $13 million in KIZ Tax Credits have been awarded to 79 University City KIZ companies since 2006.

 John Nosek, Founder and Vice President for Research and Product Innovation at Guiding Technologies.

 Established in 2004, the University City Keystone Innovation Zone (UC KIZ) is among the oldest KIZs in the Commonwealth.
-A partnership between Drexel University, Thomas Jefferson University, the University of Pennsylvania, the University of the Sciences, The Wistar Institute, BioAdvance and the University City Science Center (the fiscal agent), the UC KIZ is composed of some of the most respected research and academic institutions in Pennsylvania.
-The UC KIZ also offers programming under the Quorum umbrella.
+The UC KIZ is a partnership between some of the most respected research and academic institutions in Pennsylvania: Drexel University, Thomas Jefferson University, the University of Pennsylvania, the University of the Sciences, The Wistar Institute, BioAdvance and the University City Science Center (the fiscal agent).

-With a total pool of up to $15 million in tax credits available to KIZ companies annually, the KIZ tax credit program significantly contributes to the ability of young KIZ companies to transition through the stages of growth.
+Tapping into a pool of up to $15 million in tax credits statewide, the KIZ program helps young companies grow and scale.
 Eligible companies can access up to $100,000 annually in sellable tax credits.